-Weemol springs back to life
+Weemol springs back to life.

 Weemol spring has become a living symbol of the many benefits that come from removing feral animals from country.